Kennedy Space Center Export Control

 The items so designated shall constitute the United States Commerce Control List (15 CFR Part 774 2) and are regulated through the U.S. Department of Commerce, Bureau of Industry and Security.

-In fulfilling America's objectives for space exploration and protecting high technology exports the NASA Kennedy Space Center Export Control Office assists in export control and export compliance issues in maintaining national security and limiting access to the most sensitive space technologies.
+In fulfilling America's objectives for space exploration and protecting high technology exports the KSC Export Control Office (ECO) administers the NASA Export Control program to ensure the maintenance of national security by limiting access to sensitive space technology and hardware.

 Kennedy Space Center Export Control Office - Mission Statement